 According to Men’s Health, Ronaldo starts the day with ham and cheese, croissants, and toast with avocado.
 But he isn’t done there.
 Ronaldo eats yoghurt and fruit as he packs away the food.
 He tops it all off with orange juice and coffee.
 It is a very continental breakfast.

 Cristiano Ronaldo’s Diet: Lunch

 Lunch can see Ronaldo eat any number of dishes.
-But his favourites are always seafood-based.
+But his favorites are always seafood-based.
 The forward is crazy about fish like gilt-head bream, swordfish and sea bass.

-However, Ronaldo’s favourite lunchtime option is ‘bacalhau a braz’.
+However, Ronaldo’s favorite lunchtime option is ‘bacalhau a braz’.
 What is bacalhau a braz?
 It is a plate of shredded cod, onions, potatoes, boiled eggs, and black olives.

 Cristiano Ronaldo’s Diet: Dinner

 Ronaldo’s dinners can resemble his lunches.
 But the key to any meal that he eats is protein.
 He also washes his meals down with water.
 Ronaldo has stated he stays away from sugary drinks including soda and alcohol.
 Processed foods are also something that won’t be found on Ronaldo’s plate.

 One of Ronaldo’s favorite snacks, and sometimes dinner, is sardines on crusty bread.
 Ronaldo may also chow down on calamari, tuna, and eggs during dinner or snacks.